Ministry of Education (United Arab Emirates)

+Public education is fully funded by the government and is free to UAE citizens at all levels.

 COVID-19 Response

 After all schools had to be closed as of March 2020 to control the spread of COVID-19, the UAE Ministry of Education turned to distance learning for all academic levels.

 The UAE Ministry of Education installed in March 2020 a FOR-A HVS-1200 video switcher at its headquarters in Ajman to drive a virtual studio system for distance learning programs, which has become essential due to the COVID-19 pandemic.

+Higher Education

+The Ministry of Education also oversees universities across the United Arab Emirates through accreditation and quality assurance, including institutions like Ajman University.